Cosmological simulations of massive black hole seeds: predictions for next generation electromagnetic and gravitational wave observations: Results

 In Figure~\ref{fig:mergerrate_1dhist} we plot 1-dimensional histograms of $M_2$ for various bins of $M_1$.
 There is some slight $M_2$-dependence, with high-$M_2$ values tending to be less sensitive to $f_{\rm{seed}}$ due to the increase in progenitor black holes.
 Other than this small effect, the distribution is qualitatively similar for all $f_{\rm{seed}}$ models beyond an overall normalization shift.
 However, as in Figure~\ref{fig:mergerrate_2dhist}, the DCBH-based seeding model shows a dramatically different distribution, dropping off rapidly at low $M_2$.
 This dropoff is consistent with the dropoff in mass function seen in Figure~\ref{fig:QLF_BHMF}, which shows dramatically fewer low-mass black holes in the DCBH model at low redshifts.
 Because the DCBH seeding model has most black holes form at relatively high redshift, at lower redshift there are far fewer low-$M_{\rm{BH}}$ black holes available to undergo mergers, and thus we find fewer low-$M_2$ mergers.
 This also means that the low-$M_2$ dropoff is partially a redshift-dependent factor, and so high redshift mergers exhibit a less extreme dropoff (see the left- vs. right- panels of Figure~\ref{fig:mergerrate_1dhist}).

 In Figure~\ref{fig:nmergers} we show the number density of mergers for original Illustris and our DCBH model as a function of primary mass ($M_1$, the more massive black hole involved in the merger; left panel) and secondary mass ($M_2$, the less massive black hole; center panel).
 In addition to a significant decrease in merger number, we again see that the DCBH model tends to have much higher secondary black hole masses, while the primary masses tend to be relatively similar (though without reaching as high- or low- masses).
+We note that the Illustris simulation predicts that $M_1$ should peak near $\sim 10^7 \: \mathrm{M_\odot}$, broadly consistent with the findings from the { EAGLE} simulation, though { EAGLE} produced more mergers with $M_2 \sim M_{\rm{BH,seed}}$ and relatively fewer intermediate-$M_2$ mergers \citep{Salcido2016}.
 In addition, we show (right panel) the merger number as a function of chirp mass, a measure of the effective mass of a binary system affecting the gravitational wave signal of the merger, defined as

 We see that the DCBH model peaks at a higher $M_{\rm{chirp}}$ ($\sim 10^7-10^8 \: \rm{M}_{\rm \odot}$, compared to $\sim 10^6-10^7 \: \rm{M}_{\rm \odot}$ from the original Illustris simulation), and does not extend to as low values (ending just below $10^6 \: \rm{M}_{\rm \odot}$), suggesting DCBH-DCBH mergers are most common at slightly higher masses then the original Illustris simulation predicts.
 It is worth emphasizing that the merger density of our DCBH model remains consistent with predicted constraints from Pulsar Timing Array \citep[e.g.][]{Middleton2016}, though the current PTA constraints remain very broad, hence future tighter constraints would help differentiating the models.